zhousarah/azure-compute-docs/articles/virtual-machine-scale-sets/standby-pools-overview.md

 9) Move to the **Review + assign** tab.
 10) Apply the changes.

+> [!NOTE]
+> To create and manage standby pools in the Azure portal, register the following feature flag:
+> `Register-AzProviderFeature -FeatureName StandbyVMPoolPreview -ProviderNamespace Microsoft.StandbyPool`

 For more information on assigning roles, see [assign Azure roles using the Azure portal](/azure/role-based-access-control/quickstart-assign-role-user-portal).